 Ethics and integrity are central to who we are.
 Our core values (among them, "Do what's right") serve as the foundation for ethical decision-making across the company.
-Our Global Code of Conduct (Code) helps to guide you in your daily interactions.
+And our Global Code of Conduct (Code) helps to guide us in our daily interactions.
 Review these documents carefully, know them well, and model them continually.